Aritra23github/Namaste-react-course/README.md

 * Now as soon as we write inside input box, the variable is also updated and react knows about that.

 * For this reason we need to write onChange whenever we bind any variable inside our react application.

+# note:- Whenever a local state variable is updated, react re-renders the UI, which means react executes reconciliation cycle.